 Plan a healthier future

-The Epidemiology unit will study of the distribution and determinants of disease and other health-related conditions in populations, and the application of this study to the control of health problems.
+The Epidemiology subject will study of the distribution and determinants of disease and other health-related conditions in populations, and the application of this study to the control of health problems.

 You will additionally complete two electives of your choice from a wide variety of disciplines including Health Services and Facilities Planning, Leadership for Quality and Safety in Health Care and Health Workforce Planning.